 Annual General Meeting (AGM)

-Thanks to all the members who contributed to the Annual General Meeting of the NCI each year.
-Outcomes of the meeting, including the list of newly elected officers were posted on the notice board after the AGM.
+Thank you to everyone who has contributed to the Annual General Meeting of the NCI each year.
+Outcomes of the meeting, including the list of newly elected trustees are posted on the notice board after the AGM.